GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/web-on-android/index.md

 ### Custom Tabs as a solution for in-app browsers

-Custom Tabs were [introduced in Chrome 45][2] and allows developers to use a tab from the user's default browser as part of their application.
-Custom Tabs were originally launched by Chrome, and were therefore known as "Chrome Custom Tabs|.
-Today it's an [Android API][3] and most popular browsers support Custom Tabs, including Chrome, Firefox, Edge and Samsung Internet, so it's more appropriate to just call them "Custom Tabs".
+Custom Tabs was [introduced in Chrome 45][2] and allows developers to use a tab from the user's default browser as part of their application.
+Custom Tabs was originally launched by Chrome, and was therefore known as "Chrome Custom Tabs".
+Today it's an [Android API][3] and most popular browsers support Custom Tabs, including Chrome, Firefox, Edge, and Samsung Internet, so it's more appropriate to just call it "Custom Tabs".

-Custom Tabs help developers seamlessly integrate web content into their app experience.
+Custom Tabs helps developers seamlessly integrate web content into their app experience.
 They also allow developers to customise the activity in which web content is shown by allowing them to customize the toolbar color, action buttons, transition animation, and more.

 They also offer features that were previously unavailable when using WebView or embedding a browser engine.
-Since the in-app browser is powered by the user's browser, a Custom Tabs shares storage with the browser, so users don't need to re-login to their favourite websites every time one of their installed apps starts an In-App browsing session.
+Since the in-app browser is powered by the user's browser, Custom Tabs shares storage with the browser, so users don't need to re-login to their favourite websites every time one of their installed apps starts an In-App browsing session.

-Unlike WebViews, Custom Tabs support all web platform features and APIs that are supported by the browser powering it.
+Unlike WebViews, Custom Tabs supports all web platform features and APIs that are supported by the browser powering it.

 ### Open Progressive Web Apps using Trusted Web Activity